home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 ## Attribute selector

-The attributes selector shows a list of state attribites from a provided entity of which one can be selected.
+The attributes selector shows a list of state attributes from a provided entity of which one can be selected.

 This allows for selecting, e.g., the "Effect" attribute from a light entity, or the